junegunn/fzf.vim/README.md

 Plug 'junegunn/fzf.vim'
 ```

-Make sure to use the latest version of fzf.
+Make sure to use the latest version of fzf and Vim 7.4 or above.

 Commands
 --------